 Tommy Rebel and the Righteous

 Soaring into the vibrant live music scene in Austin, Texas, Tommy Rebel and the Righteous are a power rock trio creating guitar-driven sounds with smoky vocals, stinging riffs and an electric live performance.
 Sonically, the band’s influences emanate from the 1960s where they believe it all began … from hard rock, heavy metal and country rock to alternative rock, punk, new wave and modern country.
-To get an inkling of their vibe imagine a mash-up of Grand Funk Railroad, ZZ Top, Led Zeppelin, Papa Roach, Black Stone Cherry and Rival Sons.
+To get an inkling of their vibe imagine a mash-up of Grand Funk Railroad, Deep Purple, ZZ Top, Bob Seger and John Mellencamp.
 All that being said, their music stands on its own two feet ... somehow familiar and brand new and fresh at the same time.

-At the core of the trio is Tommy Rebel - a visionary and chronicaller of our times that brings an authentic rock spirit to his writing, singing and playing.
+At the core of the trio is Tommy Rebel - a visionary and chronicler of our times that brings an authentic rock spirit to his writing, singing and playing.
 He is equal parts singer, songwriter, guitarist, lead vocalist, poet, philosopher and much more.
 He describes his musical contribution as sending an “open letter to the universe,” with the recipient being anyone who can appreciate the energy and soul behind it.
 For Tommy, music is a way to pass along understanding between individuals and to connect humanity.
-So a cosmic union, or communion of sorts, is truly expected when the trio releases their forthcoming debut album, “Renaissance Dude,” on Friday, March 6, 2020.
+So a cosmic union, or communion of sorts, was truly expected when the trio released their debut album, “Renaissance Dude,” on March 6, 2020.

 After taking some time away from recording music, Tommy re-emerged in the Texas music scene in 2015 with The Tommy Rebel Band.
 Three drummers later, Rollie White joined in August 2017 and four bass players later, Naer Lin joined in March 2018.
 It was then they changed their name from The Tommy Rebel Band to Tommy Rebel and the Righteous.